 You can use the "My Identity" page to register your various authentication methods, or credentials.
 After they have been registered, you can use these methods to log on to Credential Manager.

 Registering fingerprints

-A fingerprint reader allows you to log on to Windows using your fingerprint for authentication instead of using a Windows password.
+A fingerprint reader allows you to log on to Windows using your fingerprint for authentication instead of, or in combination with, using a Windows password.

 Setting up the fingerprint reader